WebComponentsGuide/webcomponents.guide/learn/techniques/using-cancellation-signals.md

 ## Using Cancellation Signals in your own public APIs

-If you can use a signal as part of your internal state, it might be simpler to provide it as part of the public API.
+If you can use a signal as part of your internal state, it might be simpler to add it as part of the public API.
 If you are considering using _cancellation signals_ in a public API, it's a good idea to make them an optional part of your API as they won't always be _needed_.

 A component using _cancellation signals_ no longer needs separate start & stop methods, instead combining into one and relying on the signal to know when to stop.
-This can often simplify code as there is no need to track state across different methods.
+This can often simplify code as there's no need to track state across different methods.

 ```js